International Committee for the Promotion of Chinese Industrial Cooperatives

 A Secretariat shall be established which is composed of the secretary-general and working staff.

-The secretary-general shall be nominated by the chairman and assume his/her post upon approval by the Executive Board with approval by at least two thirds of the Executive members attending the meeting.
+The secretary-general shall be nominated by the chairman or vice-chairman and assume his/her post upon approval by the Executive Board with approval by at least two thirds of the Executive members participating in the meeting.

-The secretary-general shall attend the Executive meeting, has the right to speak, but has no right to vote.
+The secretary-general shall participate in the Executive meeting, has the right to speak, but has no right to vote.

 The secretary-general shall report to the Executive Board, and perform duties as follows: